NiloufarPadkan/attendence-tracker-nodejs/README.md

-# attendence-tracker-nodejs
+# attendance-tracker-nodejs

 ## About This Project

-This REST_API attendence-tracker-nodejs helps you simplify the task of keeping attendance of your employees!:man_office_worker: :woman_office_worker:
+This REST_API attendance-tracker-nodejs helps you simplify the task of keeping attendance of your employees!:man_office_worker: :woman_office_worker:

 ## RUN